EventStore/documentation/docs/cloud/use/opsgenie/README.md

 EventStore Cloud platform is using [OpsGenie] for its alerting system.
 Our minimal configuration requires an API key.
-For simplicity sake, we recommend the API to belong to a responder team.
+For simplicity sake, we recommend the API key to belong to a responder team.

 # How to create an API key?